sagemath/grant-europe/WorkPackages.rst

-Design interfaces that can be used for a wide range of mathematical data, facilities for accepting contributions while tracking provenance and credit standard metadata allowing database discovery versioning allowing stable references, citability, recomputation without copying entire database into VM
+Design interfaces that can be used for a wide range of mathematical data, facilities for accepting contributions while tracking provenance and credit, standard metadata allowing database discovery versioning allowing stable references, citability, recomputation without copying entire database into VM